jalenlum/jalenlum.github.io/essays/javascriptreflection.md

 <h1>Introduction</h1>

-So far, learning JavaScript has been a fun experience.
-I had experience with JavaScript before taking the FreeCodeCamp course, but I did learn some new things I was unfamiliar with before taking the ES6 course.
-One of the new things I learned in the ES6 course was arrow functions and how they differ from regular functions in JavaScript.
-I thought that arrow functions were unique and that they offered a simpler alternative in some situations where I needed to reduce the size of the code and make the code more readable.
-I think that JavaScript is a good coding language as it is robust and versatile.
-It offers diversity and I like how it is run nearly everywhere in your browser.
-As for the practice WODs, I found them to be extremely useful in my understanding of the syntax for JavaScript.
-The practice WODs allowed me to get used to writing arrow functions and improved my comfortability with JavaScript.
-Finally, I think that JavaScript will work for me as the syntax is extremely similar to Java, and my background in JavaScript will give me a slight advantage towards my understanding as a software engineer.
+Thus far, my journey into learning JavaScript has proven to be an enjoyable and enlightening experience.
+While I had some prior exposure to JavaScript before enrolling in the FreeCodeCamp course, delving into the ES6 course introduced me to new concepts that enriched my understanding of the language.

+<h1>First Impressions</h1>

+One notable discovery during the ES6 course was the introduction of arrow functions and their distinctions from regular functions in JavaScript.
+I found arrow functions to be particularly intriguing, offering a more concise and readable alternative in scenarios where code size reduction was necessary.
+This newfound knowledge added a layer of elegance to my coding practices and expanded my knowledge for creating efficient and clean code.

+JavaScript, in my view, stands out as a robust and versatile programming language.
+Its adaptability and wide-ranging applications contribute to its status as a cornerstone in web development.
+The fact that JavaScript runs seamlessly in almost every browser further underscores its accessibility, making it an indispensable language for aspiring developers.

+<h1>Workouts of the Day (WODs)</h1>

+The practice Workouts of the Day (WODs) within the course played an important role in solidifying my grasp of JavaScript syntax.
+Engaging with these exercises not only allowed me to familiarize myself with writing arrow functions but also significantly enhanced my overall comfort level with JavaScript.
+The hands-on nature of the WODs proved invaluable, providing a practical and effective means of reinforcing theoretical knowledge.

+<h1>Looking Ahead</h1>

+Looking ahead, I am optimistic about integrating JavaScript into my skill set, especially given its striking similarity to Java.
+This alignment in syntax not only accelerates my learning curve but also positions me with a slight advantage as I navigate my journey as a software engineer.
+Building on my background in JavaScript, I can see a seamless transition to leveraging this language in a professional capacity, further enhancing my ability to contribute meaningfully to software development projects.

+<h1>Conclusion</h1>

+In conclusion, my exploration of JavaScript, enriched by the ES6 course and practical WODs, has been both enjoyable and instructive.
+From the arrow functions to the language's versatility, I am confident that JavaScript will not only serve as a valuable tool but also provide a solid foundation for my career in software engineering.